 Calculating Anchor Forces

-When pipe cannot expand freely, the restrained growth creates compressive stress.
-The force equals the stress times the pipe cross-sectional area.
-For fully restrained carbon steel pipe: Force = E × α × ΔT × A, where E is the modulus of elasticity (29 × 10^6 PSI for carbon steel), α is the expansion coefficient, ΔT is temperature change, and A is the metal cross-sectional area of the pipe wall.
+When pipe is assumed unable to expand freely, the restrained-growth screen creates an ideal compressive stress prompt.
+The force prompt equals stress times the pipe cross-sectional area.
+For a fully restrained carbon-steel row: Force = E × α × ΔT × A, where E is the local modulus row, α is the local expansion coefficient, ΔT is temperature change, and A is the metal cross-sectional area of the pipe wall.

 Expansion Loops and Offsets